This Brussels Sprouts Slaw is a crunchy and fresh way to learn to love this super-healthy vegetable, and get a good dose of cancer-fighting compounds.

 - 1/8 tsp freshly ground pepper

-Add apple, cranberries, and walnuts to the sprouts.
+- Add pear, cranberries, and walnuts to the sprouts.

-Pour olive oil/lemon dressing over all, and mix well to combine.
+- Pour olive oil/lemon dressing over the slaw and toss well.